 Ramesh: I couldn’t find any good signature generator tools available for free.
 Some were restricted to 30 days free trial and some were asking for a recurring monthly fee.
-So, I though of creating something that any casual user can start using it without any limitation or upfront payments.
+So, I thought of creating something that any casual user can start using without any limitation or upfront payments.

 Kevin: Do you have plans to monetize the service?
 If so, how?

 Ramesh: The basic version will always be available for free and I’ll later add a paid plan with some extra features to make it sustainable/profitable in long run.